ethereum/EIPs/EIPS/eip-draft-app-keys.md

 Using the BIP 32 and BIP 39 standards, we propose to use the following HD path for each app keys:

-`m / [EIP#]' / [persona path]' / [application uniquely assigned path]' / [app's custom subpath]`
+`m / [EIP Number]' / [persona path]' / [application uniquely assigned path]' / [app's custom subpath]`

 Where:

-`EIP#` is the EIP number that will be assigned to this EIP and we harden it.
+`EIP Number` is the EIP number that will be assigned to this EIP and we harden it.
 We use a different path than 44' since it's not bip44 compliant.
 At this point, I'm not sure if there is a list of BIP43 codes of standards following the `purpose` field specification of [BIP43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki).

 `persona path` allows to use applications with different and isolated personas (or in other words accounts) that are tracable by the application.
 They will still be fully restorable from the same mnemonic.